shinesolutions/aem-test-suite/README.md

 AEM Test Suite
 --------------

-AEM Test Suite is a work in progress and it's designed to be a suite of acceptance, compliance, performance, and recovery tests.
+AEM Test Suite is a work in progress and it's designed to be a suite of acceptance, security, performance, and recovery tests.
 The idea is you can run this test suite (or parts of it) against an AEM environment, as a mechanism to validate the status of that environment.

 Installation
 ------------